MONEY SAVER | HOLIDAY

 Ah, November — the month when fall festivities come into full swing and, of course, when we anticipate gathering with loved ones for Thanksgiving!
 But the much-anticipated feast is the real star of the holiday: roasted turkey, savory stuffing, luscious gravy, fluffy mashed potatoes, and delectable pumpkin pie.
 It’s an extravagant dinner that warms the heart and fills the stomach.

 With a big feast comes much grocery shopping and preparation, and this year may look a bit different.
-The average cost of Thanksgiving dinner based on advertised prices across the major cities in the U.S. was $39.85 in 2021, whereas the average cost of groceries in October was 12.4% higher than a year ago, according to NPR.
+The average cost of Thanksgiving dinner based on advertised prices across the major cities in the U.S. was $61.17 in 2023, whereas the average cost was $53.31 two years ago, according to the American Farm Bureau.
 But don’t let it put a damper on your holiday cheer.
 There are many ways to keep the costs of your Thanksgiving meal down while enjoying all the stops at the dinner table!
 We’ve put together tips to maximize grocery savings on your Thanksgiving food bills this year.

 Shop at These Grocery Stores for Thanksgiving Discounts